par0-git/casiousbmididriver/README.md

 # Casio USB MIDI Driver for macOS

 ## New information
-If you are can use the original driver, use that instead!!
+If you can use the original driver, use that instead!!
 This is not great and it's a lot easier to use the installer.

 I've also created a release for M1 Macs only (? you could maybe try it on an Intel one but I can't test it), you can find it at the Releases page.